 It is recognised that whistleblowing can be difficult and stressful.
 Advice and support is available from senior managers, HR provider and/or your professional or trade union.
-The school has Whistleblowing procedures, a copy of which can be found on our shared drive and is included in our Induction pack for new staff.
+The school has Whistleblowing procedures, a copy of which can be found within our website or the following link: [Whistleblowing Policy](#)

-25. THE USE OF 'REASONABLE FORCE' IN SCHOOLS AND
+25. THE USE OF 'REASONABLE FORCE' IN SCHOOLS AND COLLEGES